nswaswaJim/lutembe/pages/punchbowl.md

 <p></p>

 Click image below to open in new tab, can drag and/or scroll view around.
+After work, mid-week, bike just wanted to get some hill climbing in.

   ![Punchbowl panorama](https://nswaswajim.github.io/lutembe/images/punchbowlPano.jpg)